TwelveIterationMods/Kuma/README.md

 `kuma-api` is a library mod intended to be included in existing mods, providing an easy API layer for compatible key mappings with multi-loader, context and (multi-) modifier support.

-In the future, I plan to make a companion mod that extends the Controls menu with the ability to manage key mappings that otherwise would not be supported within the given loader, such as key modifiers on Fabric, multi-modifiers on (Neo)Forge, and custom modifiers (like `Space + Click`).

 #### Downloads

 Kuma API is meant to be included as an embedded library.
 There is no file to download or install as a user.

 ## Who needs this?

-This library is useful for mod developers targeting both Fabric and (Neo)Forge at once, or for those who wish to use the same API for their key mappings even when depending on more advanced features like multiple modifiers or custom modifier keys.
-Kuma API is designed to progressively upgrade or fallback to match the capabilities of its environment.
+This library is useful for mod developers targeting both Fabric and Neo/Forge at once, or for those who wish to use native Vanilla key mappings even when depending on more advanced features like multiple modifiers or custom modifier keys.

-I created it because both Crafting Tweaks and Inventory Essentials have plenty of modifier-based key mappings that were difficult to properly support across the different mod loaders and repeatedly ran into limitations with the Vanilla KeyMapping system.
+I created it because both Crafting Tweaks and Inventory Essentials have plenty of modifier-based key mappings that were difficult to properly support across the different mod loaders and repeatedly ran into limitations.

 ## How to use as a Mod Developer